 Optimized Yields and Livestock Health

-IoT solutions are helping farmers close the supply-to-demand gap, by ensuring high yields, profitability, and protection of their environment.
-By successfully applying technology to their ecosystems, farmers are able increase crop productivity and livestock health.
+Using IoT in agriculture solutionshelps farmers close the supply-to-demand gap by ensuring high yields, profitability, and protection of their environment.
+By successfully applying technology to their ecosystems, farmers are able to increase crop productivity and livestock health.
 IoT makes this possible by tracking livestock vitals and locations, as well as multiple factors affecting crop health.

-IoT technology used in farming allows for sustainability.
+IoT in agriculture and farming allows for sustainability.
 The monitoring sensors and software applications made available to farmers can optimize expenditure of resources which saves you money and allows you to farm in a sustainable way.

-SIMON IoT provides transparent pricing and a user-friendly data portal to make our IoT connectivity your best option for improving your fleet management process and moving your business forward.
+SIMON IoT provides transparent pricing and a user-friendly data portal to make our IoT connectivity your best option for improving your IoT in transportation management process and moving your business forward.